 Enforcement of an award

-The recognition and enforcement are not manifestly contrary to international public policy (Article 1514, CPC).
+The recognition or enforcement of the award must not be manifestly contrary to French public policy (Article 1488, CCP for domestic arbitration) or French international public policy (Article 1514, CCP for international arbitration).

 Length of enforcement proceedings